-How to Stop People-Pleasing Without Losing Yourself (or Your Relationships)
+How to Stop People-Pleasing Without Losing Yourself

-Because you still fold when the moment comes.
+But you still fold when the moment comes.
 You still feel your throat close when you try to say no. You still lie awake at night feeling resentful and exhausted.

 And now, alongside that exhaustion, there's another feeling: frustration that even understanding the pattern hasn't made it stop.

-If that's where you are right now, I need you to know that frustration makes sense.
+If that's where you are right now, I need you to know: that frustration makes sense.
 And you're not failing.

-Why Insight Alone Doesn't Change Behaviour
+Why Insight Alone Doesn't Change Behavior

 Here's what happens for most people after they understand the roots of their people-pleasing: